-The animal care module is based on the Code of Practice for the Care and Handling of Dairy Cattle, and its criteria meets the stipulations of the National Farm Animal Care Council to demonstrate, with assessment and validation, that farmers respect the Code of Practice on their farm.
-To this end, the research done by leading animal care experts in various leading Canadian universities has been essential, as was the collaboration of a good number of other experts and stakeholders in our industry.
+The animal care module is based on the Code of Practice for the Care and Handling of Dairy Cattle, and its criteria meets the stipulations of the National Farm Animal Care Council to demonstrate, with assessment and validation, that farmers respect the Code of Practice on their farms.
+To this end, the research done by leading animal care experts in various Canadian universities has been essential, as was the collaboration of many other experts and stakeholders in our industry.

-These questions validate animal care criteria, from animal housing to staff training and communication, through farmer self-declaration and by independent assessors and validators.
+The questions below outline the animal care criteria, from animal housing to staff training and communication.
+The validations are completed annually, through either farmer self-declaration or by independent assessors and validators.

 Need a printer-friendly version?
 Download the PDF.

 - Do you ensure that housing for unweaned calves: